Phlow/feeling-responsive/_posts/virtual-reality/edge-of-eclipse/2020-07-03-edge-of-eclipse.md

 author: mtfallsVR
 show_meta: true
 ---
 The most important value in gaining knowledge, is the application of it.
-The most important value in applying things, is finding out what your limits are, so you can exceed them on your next attempt.
-In this blog, I will be putting my [knowledge][1] to the test to see if I can get even just an inch closer to creating the worlds I've dreamed of for so long.
+The most important value in applying things is finding out what your limits are, so you can exceed them.
+In this blog, I will be putting my knowledge to the test to see if I can get even just an inch closer to creating the worlds I've dreamed of for so long.

 ![Aincrad](/images/blog/vr-developer-diaries/aincrad-full.jpg)

 # Latest Blog Posts
 <ul>
-    {% for post in site.tags.vr-developer-diaries %}
+    {% for post in site.tags.edge-of-eclipse %}
     <div class="row">
       <div class="small-12 columns b60">
         <h2><a href="{{ site.url }}{{ site.baseurl }}{{ post.url }}">{{ post.title }}</a></h2>